Before I jump into the Barclaycard Arrival World Mastercard review, let me say a few words on why we chose to apply for this particular card.

 If you don’t know, most of the major credit card issuers now offer rewards if you sign up for a credit card and meet a minimum spending requirement.
-You can then use these rewards to directly book flights or hotel rooms for travel.
+You can then use these rewards to directly book flights or hotel rooms.

 Another note worth mentioning is that both you and a spouse can apply separately for different cards.
 So if you can spend $3,000 on each within the first 90 days, you can secure more than $1000 in free travel.